-This vegan soup recipe is hearty, flavorful, and healthy.
+This vegan wild rice and mushroom soup recipe is hearty, flavorful, and healthy.
 I love how sherry vinegar makes a good mushroom soup, an extraordinary mushroom soup.
-It’s the secret ingredient that really makes this recipe!
-I do not recommend skipping it, because you’d be missing out.
-But, if you really have a hard time finding it or you can’t justify buying an entire bottle for one recipe, you can substitute red wine vinegar or apple cider vinegar.
+If you don’t have any on hand, you can also substitute red wine vinegar or apple cider vinegar.
 It won’t be exactly the same, but it will add complexity to the soup’s flavor.

-I love eating this soup with a hearty, whole grain piece of bread on the side, but you can also keep it gluten free with a side salad or gluten free bread.
+I love eating this vegan wild rice soup recipe with a hearty, whole grain piece of bread on the side, but you can also keep it gluten free with a side salad or gluten free bread.

 Wild Rice Mushroom Soup

 1 ounce package of dried wild mushrooms, rinsed

 2 cups boiling water